The Cryptocalypse Chronicles

 Now I don’t like to judge a book too much by its cover but Caroline Ellison’s media appearances have no exactly t left me with the impression that she is a hardened international criminal ready to have plastic surgery and disappear into a non-extradition country like Uzbekistan.
 She strikes more as the kind of person who would immediately come to the authorities with information in the hopes that doing so would lead to lender treatment from the authorities.
 Be your own judge just in case I’m racist against white nerds or something:

-.
+IIRC Caroline Ellison’s parents work at MIT.
+MIT is in Boston, not New York City.
+Maybe I’m wrong and her family is in New York and they just commute to Boston8.
 She could also be visiting her favorite uncle or something.
 There’s no way to know for sure.
 But it's kind of... interesting, at least, that this is how far the coffee shop she was seen in is from the offices of the prosecutors of the Southern District of New York (SDNY) A.K.A the hardest financial regulators in the world.

-There’s rumors she even has a lawyer already.
+There’s rumours she even has a lawyer already.
 Turning yourself in, offering to turn state’s evidence, and hiring a high powered East Coast law firm is pretty much exactly what any white collar criminal with a lick of sense does in this predicament.
 Which is why this was not at all surprising news.

 I’ll leave you with this final video wherein one smarter than average crypto bro accurately explains to the world what Alameda and FTX were really all about.